e-kwsm/lammps/doc/src/Build_package.rst

     make yes-ext                        # install packages that require external libraries make no-ext                         # uninstall packages that require external libraries

 which install/un-install various sets of packages.
-Typing "make package" will list all the these commands.
+Typing ``make package`` will list all the these commands.

 .. note::